tidepool-org/tidepool-org.github.io/_docs/privacy-policy.md

 **Study Management for Academic & Clinical Research**

-XXX Insert info about studies here.
+XXX TODO: Insert info about clinical research studies here.
 XXX

 **Information we collect automatically about you when you use Tidepool Apps**